-There are many types of changes that can affect your vision.
-Sometimes called impaired vision, vision impairments or blurred vision, you should always seek medical attention if changes in your vision occur.
-Symptoms can include blurriness, halos, blind spots, floaters and even blindness.
-If any of these symptoms are occurring, it could be a sign of an eye disease, aging, an eye injury or another condition such as diabetes or Sjogren’s syndrome.
-Vision changes should never be ignored, as they can get worse and greatly impact your life.
-There are different types of eye professionals available, so remember that:
+There are many types of changes that can affect your vision, and you should always seek medical attention if changes in your vision occur.
+Vision changes can include blurriness, halos, blind spots, floaters, the inability to see at certain distances, and even blindness.
+If any of these symptoms are occurring, it could be a sign of an eye disease, aging, an eye injury, or another condition such as diabetes or Sjogren’s syndrome.
+Vision changes should never be ignored, as they can get worse, and sometimes lead to blindness.
+There are different types of eye professionals available.
+Here is a brief description of each:

-Opticians can fix eyeglasses and insure that eyeglasses match the prescription.
+- Opticians can fix eyeglasses and ensure that your eyeglasses match the prescription.

-Optometrists will determine many eye problems including general declines in vision due to age, glaucoma, and others.
-Optometrists also diagnose eye dieases and treat many of them.
+- Optometrists can diagnose and treat many eye problems and diseases, including glaucoma and general declines in vision due to age.
 They also prescribe eyeglasses and contact lenses.

-Ophthalmologists are physicians who specialize in the eyes and can prescribe prescriptive wear, check for major diseases, and perform surgeries.
+- Ophthalmologists are medical doctors who specialize in the eyes and can prescribe eyeglasses, check for major diseases, and perform surgeries.

 Causes of Vision Change

-- Presbyopia – Difficult to see objects up close, caused by aging
+- Presbyopia: Difficulty seeing objects up close, caused by aging

-- Cataracts – Common in elderly; cloudiness over the eyes lens, halos around lights, poor nighttime vision, sensitivity to glares
+- Cataracts: Common in the elderly; cloudiness over the lens, halos around lights, poor nighttime vision, sensitivity to glare

-- Glaucoma – Increased pressure in the eyes and a major cause of blindness
+- Glaucoma: Increased pressure in the eyes; a major cause of blindness

-- Diabetic Retinopathy - Complication due to diabetes that leads to bleeding of the retina, major cause of blindness
+- Diabetic retinopathy: Complication from diabetes that leads to bleeding of the retina; another major cause of blindness

-- Macular Degeneration – Loss of central vision, blurred vision of close-up objects, distorted vision and loss of color.
-Also the number one cause of blindness in people over the age of 60
+- Macular degeneration: Loss of central vision, blurred vision of close-up objects, distorted vision, and loss of color.
+The number-one cause of blindness in people over the age of 60

-Other possible causes of vision changes can be simple fixes like fatigue, medications and overexposure to the outdoors.
-Medications that can affect your vision include antihistamines, high blood pressure medication, anticholinergics, and medications for malaria, as well as many others.
-Talk with your eye care professional about any other medications you are taking.
+Other vision changes can be attributed to fatigue, medications, trauma or injury, and overexposure to the outdoors.
+Medications that can affect your vision include antihistamines, high blood-pressure medication, anti-cholinergics, medications for malaria, and many others.
+Talk with your eye-care professional about any other medications you are taking.

 Preventing a Change in Vision

-The biggest thing you can do in preventing and treating vision changes is to see your eye care professional on a regular basis.
-If you’re under the age of 65, and have no family history of eye diseases, having a yearly eye exam is recommended.
-Once you hit the age of 65, regardless of your history, you should begin to see your ECP annually.
-If you’re diagnosed with a separate condition such as diabetes, your doctors will probably recommend you seek an eye doctor for eye exams on a regular basis.
-Take a look at the list to see the other preventive steps you can take to ensure your vision doesn’t take a turn for the worse:
+The best thing you can do to prevent vision changes is to see your eye-care professional on a regular basis.
+If you are under the age of 65 and have no family history of eye diseases, having a yearly eye exam is recommended but not always necessary.
+Once you hit the age of 65, regardless of your history, you should begin to see your primary care physician annually.
+If you are diagnosed with a separate condition such as diabetes, your doctors will probably recommend that you see an eye doctor for regular eye exams.
+Take a look at this list to see the other steps you can take to ensure that your vision does not take a turn for the worse: